Canalway is one of two founding organizations of the Ohio & Erie Canalway National Heritage Area.

 National Heritage Areas (NHAs) are designated by Congress as places where natural, cultural, and historic resources combine to form a cohesive, nationally important landscape.
 Through their resources, NHAs tell nationally important stories that celebrate our nation’s diverse heritage.
 NHAs are lived-in landscapes.

 The Ohio & Erie Canalway National Heritage Area recognizes the impact the Ohio & Erie Canal had on the growth of Ohio and the nation.
-Starting at the Cuyahoga River in the newly formed City of Cleveland, the Ohio & Erie Canal was dug by hand between 1825 and 1832 and followed trail routes once used by Native Americans.
+The Ohio & Erie Canal was dug by hand between 1825 and 1832 and followed trail routes once used by Native Americans.

 The Ohio & Erie Canal was the first canal west of the Appalachian Mountains, connecting Lake Erie to the Ohio River.
 Upon completion, people and products flowed across America – from New York City to New Orleans.